Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 *   environment The synthesizer environment.
 *   :cv-max The frequency control voltage which represents the maximum frequency of the oscillator.
 *   :base-frequency The frequency emitted by the oscillator at a frequency control voltage of 0.
-*   :f-max See make-module-base.
-*   :v-peak See make-module-base.
-*   :duty-cycle See make-module-base.
+*   :f-max The maximum frequency of the oscillator. f-max must be greater than 0.
+*   :v-peak Absolute value of the maximal voltage (positive/negative) emitted by the oscillator.
+*   :duty-cycle The duty cycle of the square wave.
+0 >= duty-cycle <= 1.

 The module has the following inputs:

 *   :cv Frequency control voltage.
 For frequency calculation the absolute value of the control voltage is used.
 The control voltage is clipped at :cv-max.

-For the output sockets of the module see make-module-base.
+The module has the following outputs:

+*   :sine A sine wave.
+*   :triangle A triangle wave.
+*   :saw A saw wave.
+*   :square A square wave.

 **Example:**